apache/nuttx/configs/README.txt

 		CONFIG_NXFLAT.
 Enable support for the NXFLAT binary format.
 		  This format will support execution of NuttX binaries located in a ROMFS filesystem (see examples/nxflat).
+		CONFIG_SCHED_WORKQUEUE.
+Create a dedicated "worker" thread to handle delayed processing from interrupt handlers.
+This feature is required for some drivers but, if there are not complaints, can be safely disabled.
+The worker thread also performs garbage collection -- completing any delayed memory deallocations from interrupt handlers.
+If the worker thread is disabled, then that clean will be performed by the IDLE thread instead (which runs at the lowest of priority and may not be appropriate if memory reclamation is of high priority).
+If CONFIG_SCHED_WORKQUEUE is enabled, then the following options can also be used:
+		CONFIG_SCHED_WORKPRIORITY - The execution priority of the worker thread.
+Default: 50
+		CONFIG_SCHED_WORKPERIOD - How often the worker thread checks for work.
+Default: 50 MS.
+		CONFIG_SCHED_WORKSTACKSIZE - The stack size allocated for the worker thread.
+Default: CONFIG_IDLETHREAD_STACKSIZE.
+		CONFIG_SIG_SIGWORK - The signal number that will be used to wake-up the worker thread.
+Default: 4

 	The following can be used to disable categories of APIs supported by the OS.
 If the compiler supports weak functions, then it